awsomesawce/startbootstrap-new-age-template/README.md

 # I have successfully templated and cloned the repository on my local computer.
+This is all a learning experience for me.
+I'm still being introduced to the Git system.
+I'd like to get proficient with Git Bash
 **I have tried using the codesandbox.com trick by appending "box" in the git repo URL between "github" and ".com" and having it load into codesandbox.com, but it didn't work correctly**

 ###### Thinking of moving my base `/GitHub` folder into **OneDrive**, that way the files will always stay in sync whether I push them to GitHub or not.